 MGP, spp24, and platelet factor 4 are minor components of serum, and the amount of each in the fetuin-mineral complex is probably evidence of their affinity for it.
-Previous studies have shown that serum MGP levels in untreated control rats are about 0.5 μ g/ml, and rise to 20 μ g/ml within 9h of etidronate injection (1).
-Essentially all of the serum MGP in etidronate-treated rats is associated with the fetuin-mineral complex.
-SDS gel electrophoresis indicates that the level of platelet factor 4 and spp24 in the fetuin-mineral complex are comparable to the level of MGP, which shows that the amount of platelet factor 4, MGP, and spp24 associated with the complex in the serum of etidronate-treated rats are all probably about 20μg/ml.
-Since the level of platelet factor 4 in serum is also about 20μg/ml, most of the platelet factor 4 in serum is probably associated with the fetuin-mineral complex.
-Although the concentration of spp24 in rat serum is not known, the level in calf serum is about 1μg/ml (personal observations).
-The presence of far higher levels of spp24 associated with the fetuin-mineral complex than found in calf serum indicates either that rat serum contains much higher levels of the protein than calf, or that serum levels of spp24 are, like serum levels of MGP, also elevated by etidronate injection.
-The presence of prothrombin in the fetuin-mineral complex may be less significant, since prothrombin is a major constituent of plasma and the amount of prothrombin found in the fetuin-mineral complex consequently accounts for less than 1% of total serum levels of the protein.
+Previous studies have shown that serum MGP levels in untreated control rats are $\sim 0.5 \ \mu$ g/ml and rise to 20 $\mu$ g/ml within 9 h of etidronate injection (1).
+Essentially all of the serum MGP in etidronatetreated rats is associated with the fetuin-mineral complex.
+SDS gel electrophoresis indicates that the levels of platelet factor 4 and spp24 in the fetuin-mineral complex are comparable with the level of MGP, which shows that the amount of platelet factor 4, MGP, and spp24 associated with the complex in the serum of etidronate-treated rats are all probably $\sim 20 \ \mu \text{g/ml}$ .
+Because the level of platelet factor 4 in serum is also $\sim 20$ $\mu$ g/ml, most of the platelet factor 4 in serum is probably associated with the fetuin-mineral complex.
+Although the concentration of spp24 in rat serum is not known, the level in calf serum is $\sim 1 \,\mu \text{g/ml}$ .
+The presence of far higher levels of spp24 associated with the fetuin-mineral complex than found in calf serum indicates either that rat serum contains much higher levels of the protein than calf or that serum levels of spp24 are, like serum levels of MGP, also elevated by etidronate injection.
+The presence of prothrombin in the fetuin-mineral complex may be less significant, because prothrombin is a major constituent of plasma and the amount of prothrombin found in the fetuin-mineral complex consequently accounts for less than 1% of total serum levels of the protein.

 Platelet factor 4 is a heparin-binding protein that is expressed by megakaryocytes and platelets and is released into serum during platelet activation.
 Although platelet factor 4 has been reported to have a variety of activities in vitro, including activity as a chemokine and as a neutrophil adhesion molecule (21), its physiological function remains obscure.
-It is therefore possible that platelet factor 4 could play an active role in suppressing calcification at sites of platelet aggregation where platelet factor 4 is released.
-However, since we could detect no platelet factor 4 associated with the fetuin-mineral complex in plasma, platelet factor 4 is unlikely to be a significant factor in the metabolism of the fetuin-mineral complex in the general circulation.
+It is therefore possible that platelet factor 4 could play an active role in suppressing calcification at sites of platelet aggregation where platelet factor 4 associated with the fetuin-mineral complex in plasma, platelet factor 4 is unlikely to be a significant factor in the metabolism of the fetuin-mineral complex in the general circulation.

 Secreted phosphoprotein-24 has several intriguing similarities to fetuin that suggest that the proteins could have similar functions.
 Both proteins are synthesized in the liver and accumulate in the extracellular matrix of bone (17).
 Both proteins have cystatin domains, one for spp24 and two for fetuin.
 Both proteins have a peptide segment containing several phosphoserine residues that follows the last cystatin domain, and in both proteins the serine residues that are phosphorylated match the recognition motif for the secretory pathway protein kinase (20).
-Finally, both proteins have an extended C-terminal sequence following the last cystatin domain and the region of serine phosphorylation, a 62 residue segment for spp24 and a 27 residue segment for fetuin.
+Finally, both proteins have an extended C-terminal sequence following the last cystatin domain and the region of serine phosphorylation, a 62-residue segment for spp24 and a 27-residue segment for fetuin.
 These structural similarities between fetuin and spp24 suggest that the two proteins may have complementary functions in arresting calcification in serum.